Hello everyone, in this post we are going to discuss on XBRL. We will also cover the following topics:

 - Accuracy – the amounts, dates, other attributes (for example, Monetary units), and relationships (order and calculations) in the instance document and related files have a logical connection with the source information in relation with the requirements of the entity’s reporting environment.

-- XBRL filing is not only balance sheet and profit and loss.
+- XBRL filing is not only a balance sheet and profit and loss.
 Each note also forms a part of the taxonomy that has to be looked into:

 - Balance Sheet and Profit & Loss Account